 Namayili is so remote it doesn't appear on any maps but it is to the North East of Mbale and travelling there takes about 60-90 minutes by car or bus.

 Karen Whitaker worked in the charity sector for many years as a senior manager with Age Concern and subsequently as a CEO for a carers’ charity.
-She remains active in the sector as an active volunteer with Victim Support, Deafblind UK and as a Director of Healthwatch Bristol, North Somerset and South Gloucestershire.
+She remains active in the sector as a volunteer with Victim Support and Deaf blind UK.

 Karen is the Chair of the 3H Board of Trustees and manages contacts with partner organisations and beneficiaries.